A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 \subsubsection{Optimization Design for Beamforming Schemes}

-As discussed above, conventional linear and low-complexity processing schemes can be implemented based on different requirements~\cite{9575181}.
-However, to further capture the superiority of XL-MIMO, the beamforming schemes can be optimized to further improve the corresponding system performance.
-Several works consider the optimization of signal beamforming schemes.
+As discussed above, conventional linear and low-complexity processing schemes can be implemented based on different requirements.
+However, to further capture the superiority of XL-MIMO, the beamforming schemes can be optimized to further improve the corresponding system performance \cite{xu2023resource,9575181}.
+Several works consider the optimization of signal beamforming schemes as summarized in Table~\ref{Optimization}.

+Compared to the far-field, near-field communications exhibit many distinct characteristics, which make near-field resource allocation different and are often modeled as a multi-objective joint optimization problem.
+The authors in \cite{xu2023resource} compared optimization tools, e.g., numerical techniques, reinforcement learning methods, and AI-generated optimization, for addressing near-field resource allocation, emphasizing their strengths and limitations.
+More specifically, the beamforming precoding matrix and power control strategy were studied as use cases.
+For the fully-digital and hybrid fully-connected precoding architecture design, the authors in \cite{xu2023resource} compared an AI-generated optimization method \cite{2023arXiv230805384D} with optimal beamforming \cite{6832894}, Riemannian manifold optimization \cite{[68]}, alternating optimization \cite{[68]}, and reinforcement learning \cite{ZihengTWC}.
+It was observed that the AI-generated optimization method was suitable in the complex and ever-changing scenario.

 The authors in \cite{[14]} considered the downlink transmission, where the holographic beamforming and the digital beamformer were implemented.
-The free-space LoS propagation channel was modeled, where the BS was equipped with the UPA-based XL-MIMO with point antennas, serving multiple LEO satellites equipped with multiple antennas.
+The free-space LoS propagation channel was modeled, where the BS was equipped with UPA-based XL-MIMO with point antennas, serving multiple LEO satellites equipped with multiple antennas.
 The ZF digital beamformer was implemented, and the holographic beamforming scheme was optimized to maximize the sum rate.
 The Lagrangian multiplier-associated method was implemented to solve the optimization problems.
 The proposed scheme had guaranteed robustness since the tracking errors of the satellites’ positions could have few effects on the sum rate.